 Disaster recovery has come to mean one of two things:

-Either you build and maintain your own separate data centre, logically and physically separated so you can manage and execute a fail over in case of disaster, or you leverage a third-party service provider’s recovery cloud for your data protection and recovery.
+Either you build and maintain your own separate data center, logically and physically separated so you can manage and execute a fail over in case of disaster, or you leverage a third-party service provider’s recovery cloud for your data protection and recovery.

 The public or hyperscale cloud -- AWS, Microsoft Azure and Google Cloud, for example -- has become a destination for certain workloads.
-Public cloud’s pay-as-you-go pricing makes it accessible, especially for organisations still growing their infrastructure or that need to scale their server usage up or down during peak business.
+Public cloud’s pay-as-you-go pricing makes it accessible, especially for organizations still growing their infrastructure or that need to scale their server usage up or down during peak business.